OUTDOOR CLASSES ARE CLOSED FOR THE WINTER MONTHS RECOMENCING IN APRIL. CHECK BACK THEN FOR DETAILS.

 This is a shorter Chen style form that is based on the first half of the lao jia yi lu making it a good starting point to build on.
 It is less demanding than the lao jia yi lu; the more challenging movements of which are contained within its second half.

 While I do not consider myself a martial artist it is necessary to understand that this is a martial art.
 My teaching uses predominantly Chen style tai-chi to teach six harmonies movement which is the defining characteristic of the Internal Martial Arts.
 This degree of insight is rarely taught to non-family members.
 As a result it does not match the typical modern perception of tai-chi.
 The training requires a reasonable level of fitness, particularly leg strength and is not a suitable starting point for the elderly unless they have maintained a high level of lower body strength.
 Nor is it likely to suit someone who is looking to pursue a preconceived intransigent romantic conception of what the art entails.
-Regular practice between sessions is an absolute requirement.
-Still interested?
-Contact me to start a dialog.
+If you are interested check back in April when a link will appear at the bottom of this page.